JetBrains/intellij-sdk-docs/topics/ui/controls/description_text.md

 ### Appearance

-Do not add borders around description text.
+Do not add borders around the description text.
 Use the panel color for the background.

 | <format color="Red" style="bold">Incorrect</format> | <format color="Green" style="bold">Correct</format> |
 |-----------------------------------------------------|-----------------------------------------------------|